cosmicjs/notetoself/readme.md

-Today i'm going to show you how  to build a simple note taking app that can be used inside of your command line.
+Today I'm going to show you how  to build a simple note taking app that can be used inside of your command line.
 We're going to use CosmicJS which allows us to view these notes from anywhere on any device.

 # Setup